BME and Awad Lab alum Jason Inzana, PhD (2015), joins Telos Partners

 Co-senior authors, Dan Gazit, Ph.D., D.M.D., co-director of the Skeletal Regeneration and Stem Cell Therapy Program in the Department of Surgery and the Cedars-Sinai Board of Governors Regenerative Medicine Institute, and Gadi Pelled, Ph.D., D.M.D., assistant professor of surgery at Cedars-Sinai, hope this technique will be useful in humans, but more studies are needed to determine this.

-The study was featured in Science Magazine, a publication of the American Association for the Advancement of Science.
-You can find that article here.
+The study was featured in Science Magazine, a publication of the American Association for the Advancement of Science, and the paper can be found in PubMed.

 Monday, February 27, 2017